Clear gets $13M Series A to build high-volume transaction system on the blockchain – TechCrunch

 “We use blockchain technology to create those interactions in ways that it is auditable, cryptographically secure and ensures that both sides are synced and seeing the same information,” Hochberg said.

-For starters, the company is working with worldwide telco companies because the number of transactions, and the way they cross borders make this a good test case, but Hochberg says this only the starting point.
+For starters, the company is working with worldwide telco companies because the number of transactions, and the way they cross borders make this a good test case, but Hochberg says this is only the starting point.
 They are not in full-blown production yet, but he says they have proven they can process hundreds of millions of billable events.

-The money should help the company get into full carrier grade production some time in the first half of this year, and then begin to expand into other verticals beyond telcos with the help of today’s investment.
+The money should help the company get into full carrier-grade production some time in the first half of this year, and then begin to expand into other verticals beyond telcos with the help of today’s investment.